Actuarial science: Applications to other forms of insurance

 Actuarial science is also applied to property, casualty, liability, and general insurance.
-In these forms of insurance, coverage is generally provided on a renewable period, (such as a yearly).
+In these forms of insurance, coverage is generally provided on a renewable period (such as a yearly).
 Coverage can be cancelled at the end of the period by either party.

 Property and casualty insurance companies tend to specialize because of the complexity and diversity of risks.
 One division is to organize around personal and commercial lines of insurance.
-Personal lines of insurance are for individuals and include fire, auto, homeowners, theft and umbrella coverages.
-Commercial lines address the insurance needs of businesses and include property, business continuation, product liability, fleet/commercial vehicle, workers compensation, fidelity & surety, and D&O insurance.
+Personal lines of insurance are for individuals and include fire, auto, homeowners, theft, and umbrella coverages.
+Commercial lines address the insurance needs of businesses and include property, business continuation, product liability, fleet/commercial vehicle, workers compensation, fidelity and surety, and D&O insurance.
 The insurance industry also provides coverage for exposures such as catastrophe, weather-related risks, earthquakes, patent infringement and other forms of corporate espionage, terrorism, and "one-of-a-kind" (e.g., satellite launch).
 Actuarial science provides data collection, measurement, estimating, forecasting, and valuation tools to provide financial and underwriting data for management to assess marketing opportunities and the nature of the risks.
 Actuarial science often helps to assess the overall risk from catastrophic events in relation to its underwriting capacity or surplus.

 In the reinsurance fields, actuarial science can be used to design and price reinsurance and retrocession arrangements, and to establish reserve funds for known claims and future claims and catastrophes.